laminas-api-tools/api-tools-http-cache/README.md

 #### Key: `controllers`

-The `controllers` key is utilized for mapping (case sensitive) either
+The `controllers` key is utilized for mapping any of

 - a route name
-- or a concatenated `controller::action`
+- a concatenated `controller::action`
-- or a controller
+- a controller
-- or a regexp
+- a regexp
-- or a wildcard
+- a wildcard

-and a HTTP method (see below) to a cache header configuration.
+Each is case sensitive, and will map one or more HTTP methods to the cache header configuration specific to the given rule.

 Example: